What is Snapchat?

 So how does it work?
 Snapchat blends a mix of video or static images with an array of fonts, digital crayons, emoji and filters.
 This creates a rich media experience which is appealing to marketers, but it is one of the more complex social media channels to use because of this very feature.
 Don’t let this put you off, as Snapchat is the perfect vehicle to make ‘human’ videos or images, as they only last for short time and tend to not be presenting the perfect image of your brand, rather the snap of ‘as it happens, warts-and-all’ view.
+It’s a similar engagement strategy to TikTok (which is snapping up a fair amount of its market with their own authentic video flavours.)
 The snapshot timeframe of Snapchat gives you a close to real time engagement with your customers, it makes your content exclusive and time limited, which opens up myriad opportunities for businesses to give their customers something really compelling.

 For the many marketers and businesses that haven’t used Snapchat, like most social media channels it has its own special language and phrases – here are some definitions to help you get across the snappy lingo:

 Snap: A Snap is a picture or video you send through the app to one or more of your friends.
 A video snap can be a maximum of 10 seconds long.
 Snaps are deleted once they’ve been viewed by all recipients, unless you add them to your Story, in which case they disappear after 24 hours.
 Unopened Snaps are deleted after 30 days.

 Stories: The Stories section of Snapchat showcases photos and videos that you’d like to share with all your Snapchat friends.